randyrossi/vicii-kawari/doc/LUMACODE.md

 # LumaCode (Experimental)

+NOTE: The mod described on this page experimental.
+Try at your own risk!

-Kawari Mini firmare v1.17+ supports LumaCode.
+Kawari Mini firmare v1.17+ can generate LumaCode.
 LumaCode is an interface for transferring digital video from retro computers.
 To display a LumaCode video signal, an RGB2HDMI Raspberry Pi hat and analog companion board is required.
 For more information on LumaCode, see [LumaCode Overview](https://github.com/c0pperdragon/LumaCode/wiki/Overview).
 I purchased my RGB2HDMI and Analog Board from [retrohackshack.com](https://retrohackshack.com/product/rgbtohdmi)

 Experimental Firmware: [Mini 1.17](https://accentual.com/vicii-kawari/downloads/flash/LH/kawari_flash_1.17_MAINLH_multiboot.zip)